 Your annual BID bill will show the rate at which your BID levy is calculated.

-Why is Weymouth and Portland Borough Council collecting the BID levy?
+Why is Dorset Council collecting the BID levy?

 BID legislation requires local authorities to be the billing body.
 In addition, the council already has systems and procedures in place to collect income such as the BID levy.